NOTE: The online application form must be completed by a doctor

 I am a visitor from overseas, can I use my Disability Parking Permit?

-Overseas visitors should bring a current permit with them when travelling to Australia.
+Overseas visitors are advised to bring their current permit with them when travelling to Victoria.

 What are the Conditions of use?